4QJS/Qbs4QJS/README.md

 - [ ] Utilities
 - [ ] Xml

 * I'd also like to add "extras" to just about all of these.
-Qbs service API is the baseline, but I intend to include lots more helpers that are related. `QFileInfo` has lots of useful things, as does `QFile` and `QDir`.
+Qbs JS service API is the baseline, but I intend to include lots more helpers that are related. `QFileInfo` has lots of useful things, as does `QFile` and `QDir`.
 * I need to go through and verify I am using references & `const` wherever possible.
-I think I am under-utilizing them, and they would be slightly better.
+I think I am under-utilizing them, and they would be better.